Meredith Vieira’s husband Richard Cohen has died after living with MS for 50 years

-Meredith Viera’s husband Richard Cohen has died after living with Multiple Sclerosis for 50 years
+Meredith Vieira’s husband Richard Cohen has died after living with Multiple Sclerosis for 50 years

 The TV host’s husband was first diagnosed with Multiple Sclerosis when he was just 25